 These databases are used in the global reporting system, the Greenhouse Gas Protocol, the world’s

 most widely used greenhouse gas accounting standard.

-This is a very simple mathematical calculation, using the values calculated in the LCA.
-If you look at the use of disposable cups – every time a drink is served, a new cup must be manufactured, supplied anddisposed of.
+Using the values calculated in the LCA.
+If you look at the use of disposable cups – every time a drink is served, a new cup must be manufactured, supplied and disposed of.
 Therefore, if the CO2e impact of one drink in a PP plastic disposable cup is 70.0g, then it follows that the impact of 3 drinks served is 210g.

 Conversely, if the impact of manufacturing a reusable cup is 168g CO2e but the cup is reused for a second and third drink, then the impact of the 3 drinks is not tripled, it stays the same.
 Add on the impact of washing the cup twice (12.4g CO2e) and that makes 180.4g for the reusable – 15% less than the impact of 3 disposable cups used for the same purpose.

-If you substitute lightweight paper disposables for the plastic disposables, this ‘breakeven point’ occurs after between 14-15 uses.
+If you substitute lightweight paper disposables for plastic disposables, this ‘breakeven point’ occurs after between 14-15 uses.
 [N.B.
-This is based on 11.8g weight for the paper cup – breakeven point would occur sooner if the paper cup was a heavier grade such as a double walled hot drinks cup].
+This is based on 11.8g weight for the paper cup – breakeven point would occur sooner if the paper cup was a heavier grade such as a double-walled hot drinks cup].

 The impact of washing is calculated based on the Hobart flight washing machine used by the main UK reusable cup supplier, Green Goblet, for washing reusable cups and using the standard recognised impacts of the process

 Cup washing machine statistics (per hour of operation).